ahmedcodein/tictactoe/README.md

 ![Introduction image, the website presentation on different view screens](documentation/images/introduction.PNG)

 ## 2. Development Process

 The process followed by the author consists of five phases.
 These phases are presented below with a detailed account is presented in the subsequent sections.

-### 2.1.
-Project research and selection criteria
+### 2.1.Research and Selection Criteria

 In the research phase the author has conducted a brief search on easy to implement games for the purpose of learning HTML, CSS and JavaScript together.
-Many resources can be found, the author however settled on the following [article](https://www.codingnepalweb.com/best-javascript-games-for-beginners/).
+Many resources can be found, the author however settled on the following [Article](https://www.codingnepalweb.com/best-javascript-games-for-beginners/).
 Among the 10 candidates presented in the article, the author chooses to move with Tic Tac Toe game due to three main reasons:
 1. Simple User Interface with minimum graphics
 2. Average logic complexity
 3. Good enough of interactions between the DOM and the JavaScript to become familiar with the concept of DOM manipulation.

 ### 2.2.
-Project Objective {#project-objective}
+Project Objective

 From the author's perspective, the main goal of developing this game is to become familiar with JavaScript programming and its interactions with HTML DOM.